nucypher/taco-web/README.md

 }
 ```

 > :warning: Deploying a Strategy requires writing to the blockchain.
-This requires a funded wallet and connection to the blockchain via a `provider`(e.g. MetaMask).
+This requires a wallet funded with MATIC and connection to the blockchain via a `provider`(e.g. MetaMask).

 ## 6. Encrypt the plaintext